-- A. Spread bedding sand evenly over the base course and screed to a nominal 25 mm thickness, not exceeding 40 mm thickness.
-Spread bedding sand evenly over the base course and screed rails, using the rails and/or edge restraints to produce a nominal 25 mm thickness, allowing for specified variation in the base surface. - Do not disturb screeded sand. - 2.
+A. Spread bedding sand evenly over the base course and screed to a nominal 1 in.
+(25 mm) thickness, not exceeding 11⁄2 in.
+(40 mm) thickness.
+Spread bedding sand evenly over the base course and screed rails, using the rails and/or edge restraints to produce a nominal 1 in.
+(25 mm) thickness, allowing for specified variation in the base surface.

+- Do not disturb screeded sand. - 2.
 Screeded area shall not substantially exceed that which is covered by pavers in one day. - 3.
 Do not use bedding sand to fill depressions in the base surface.